KaushalSonic/Frontend-Mentor/Newbie Challenges/four-card-feature-section/README.md

-# Frontend Mentor - Product preview card component solution
+# Frontend Mentor - Four card feature section solution

-This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
+This is a solution to the [Four card feature section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/four-card-feature-section-weK1eFYK).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents